-We will formalize the problem of constructing discrete features from similarity information using the additive clustering model of Shepard and Arabie (1979).
-In this framework, abbreviated ADCLUS, clusters represent arbitrarily overlapping discrete features.
+There are many ways to formalize the problem of constructing discrete features from similarity information.
+We will use what may be the oldest and most established, the additive clustering model of Shepard and Arabie (1979).
+In this framework, clusters represent arbitrarily overlapping discrete features.
 Each of the k features has a non-negative real-valued weight w_k , and the similarity between two objects i and j is just the sum of the weights of the features they share.
 If f{ik} is 1 if object i has feature k and 0 otherwise, and c is a real-valued constant, then the similarity of i and j is modeled as

-$$\hat{s}{ij} = \sum_k w_k f{ik} f{jk} + c \,.$$
+$$\hat{s}{ij} = \sum_k w_k f{ik} f{jk} + c \; .$$

 This class of models is very expressive, encompassing non-hierarchical as well as hierarchical arrangements of clusters.
-An example model, derived using the ewindclus-klb algorithm described below, is shown in Table 1.
-The representation of each object is simply the binary column specifying its membership or absence in each cluster.
+(An example model, derived using the ewindclus-klb algorithm described below, is shown in Table 1.)
 Additive clustering is asymmetric in the sense that only the shared features of two objects contribute to their similarity, not the ones they both lack.
 (This is the more general formulation, as an additional feature containing the set complement of the original feature could always be used to produce such an effect.)
+Additive clustering was extended by Carroll and Arabie (1983) to the case in which one has similarity data gathered from multiple sources.
+The assumption is that the underlying cluster memberships remain the same across the conditions, but that separate weights and constants can account for source variation.
+Carroll and Arabie term this model INDCLUS, for individual differences clustering.